jadenucf/mysql_setup/README.md

 ## Steps to start your live server
-Inside MongoDB compass make sure your connection is mongodb://localhost:37017.
-Then create a database and collection for your json objects.

 Look inside the index.js file and replace your TABLE_NAME variable with your respective table name.

 Run these commands in your terminal: